teresa-m/training-material/events/2025-10-14-foodborne.md

 title: "A practical workshop for (foodborne) pathogen detection from (direct Nanopore) sequencing data using Galaxy"

 description: |
     The purpose of this workshop is to gain knowledge on detect (foodborne) pathogens from (direct Nanopore) sequencing data using Galaxy.
-The workshop will be on October 14th 2024 as a 1-day hybrid (F2F at FHNW Muttenz, Switzerland and online), free and practical workshop.
+The workshop will be on October 14th 2024 as a 1-day F2F at FHNW Muttenz, Switzerland, free and practical workshop.

 date_start: 2025-10-14
 date_end: 2025-10-14